We All Die Alone

 We All Die Alone is a 2021 American dark comedy short film directed by Jonathan Hammond and written by Hammond and Ryan Roach.
-It stars Brian Patrick Butler, Frank DiPalermo, Joshua Alan Jones and Patrick Mayuyu.
-The film premiered in 2021 at the FilmOut San Diego LGBT Film Festival in San Diego, California.
-It has screened at festivals such as Sidewalk Film Festival, Sarasota Film Festival, San Diego International Film Festival, HollyShorts Film Festival and won awards at Burbank International Film Festival, Phoenix Film Festival, GI Film Festival, Oceanside International Film Festival and Idyllwild International Festival of Cinema.
-The film was distributed by Omeleto on their YouTube channel.
+It stars Brian Patrick Butler, Frank DiPalermo, Patrick Mayuyu and Alexandra Slade.

+The film premiered in 2021 at FilmOut San Diego in San Diego, California.
+It has screened at festivals such as Sidewalk Film Festival, Sarasota Film Festival, San Diego International Film Festival, HollyShorts Film Festival and won awards at Burbank International Film Festival, Downtown Los Angeles Film Festival, Phoenix Film Festival, GI Film Festival, Oceanside International Film Festival and Idyllwild International Festival of Cinema.

+The film was distributed by Omeleto and Film Shortage on their YouTube channels.

 Plot

 The arrogance of a conflict negotiator results in two clashing gangs butting heads in a stand-off that leads to dramatic conversations about Mexican food, romance and tragic consequences.